AnnaVargova/AutomationShield_wiki/Home.md

 - ² LabView LINX: lower end of loop speed is about 140 Hz (7 ms) for a LED toggle example.
 Tested with LabView 2020.
 - ³ CyrcuitPython
 - ⁴ Works for FloatShield R1-R3.
 Currently under development for R4 - it is likely to be implementable.
+- ⁵ An Arduino Mega2560 is recommended for the Simulink API.
+External mode and data logging is not guaranteed to work on the Arduino Uno for its limited memory.

 The library implements the following feedback control concepts in real-time hardware examples in at least one of the API for at least one supported prototyping board: